jvinodraj/theEagle/docs/decay-delay-calculation.md

 Your **training load focus points** (anaerobic, high aerobic, and low aerobic) **decay over time** due to fitness detraining.
 Garmin typically follows an **exponential decay model**, meaning older training sessions contribute less to your load score.

 `Note: This is a single case study, and the findings may not be universally applicable.
-Further validation is needed to confirm if this pattern holds consistently.`
+Further validation is needed to confirm if this pattern holds consistency.`

 The **exponential decay formula** is: